rgrannell1/bang/README.md

 Bang! (a nod to Bing) is a node application to provide query redirection to several search engines using DuckDuckGo-like bang operators.
-The advantages to using Bang! are it defaults to Google search, and that your query is not relayed through an intermediate server since Bang! is locally hosted.
+The advantages to using Bang! over DuckDuckGo are that it defaults to Google search, and that your query is not relayed through an intermediate server since Bang! is locally hosted.